enadezhdin/RNA_seq_pipeline/README.md

 # RNA_seq_pipeline
 This is working directory for the current version of the RNA Seq analysis pipeline.
-The pipeline built based on Illumina MYSeq 500 reads analysis.
+The pipeline is built based on Illumina MYSeq 500 fastq reads analysis.
 Salmon software used for the reads pseudomapping, and DESeq2 for differential gene expression modelling and analysis.
+Using Keras with Tensorflow backend a neural network was designed, and trained to classify RNA-seq datasets.